dotnetq/QSchema/README.md

 ## Notes
 - Namespaces are preserved in lowercase.
 - Table names correspond to class names with a leading lowercase letter.
+- In the script above, the update statements establish the foreign key relationships.
 - Tables are declared in dependency order.
+- Only simple foreign keys are supported

 Using the 'q' ```meta``` function will verify all the types and relationships.